ideckia/ideckia/README.md

 ## How to get it working

 * Execute the downloaded binary for the computer.
 When it runs will show the IP and the port where the server is running.
 This port can be configured in the `app.props` file.
+* Allow Ideckia in your firewall so it can be found by the mobile client in local network.
 * Be sure to have the computer and the mobile client connected to the same network.
 * Open up the client app.
 It will look for the server in the IP range 192.168.1.xxx and the 8888 port.
  * If it doesn't get any response from the server, it will show a screen to insert the IP and the port manually.